F5Networks/f5-telemetry-streaming/docs/declarations.rst

 For usage options, see |proxy| in the Schema Reference.

-The following example also uses :doc:`namespaces`.
+The following example also uses :doc:`Telemetry Streaming Namespaces<namespaces>`.
 The proxy lines are highlighted in the example.

 .. literalinclude:: ../examples/declarations/generic_http_proxy.json